1,000+ Closings 267 Five-Star Reviews FastExpert 2026 Top Agent

 Quick answer

 Buying a home in Maricopa, AZ, typically takes 60 to 120 days from pre-approval to close, depending on how long you spend touring and how quickly the transaction itself moves.
-The process has 11 distinct phases below.
-The seller commonly pays the buyer-agent commission, so working with a buyer agent like David Hoos or David Ruiz typically costs you nothing out of pocket.
+The process has 11 distinct phases, as outlined below.
+The seller commonly pays the buyer-agent compensation, so working with a buyer agent like David Hoos or David Ruiz typically costs you nothing out of pocket.
 Call 520-838-8037 to start with an initial buyer consultation, free of charge.

 On this page